zakirhussain97/git-github-documentation/README.md

 - Pull updates frequently to avoid conflicts.
 - Follow the commit message rules and branching strategy.

-## Deliverables
-Submit a well-structured document in Markdown (README.md) format, saved in a GitHub repository.
-Your repository should include:
-- A properly formatted README.md file with screenshots embedded.
-- At least 5 commits demonstrating meaningful commit messages.
-- A sample branch created and merged with the main branch.
-- At least one pull request demonstrating the workflow.

 By following this guide, you'll be well on your way to mastering Git and GitHub at ChaiCode Cohort.
 Happy coding!
 ```